World Humanist Day: History

-Format and Activities
+Format and activities

 The manner in which World Humanist Day is celebrated varies considerably among local Humanist groups, reflecting the individuality and non-dogmatism of Humanism as a whole.
 Whilst the event might be a simple gathering, such as a dinner or picnic, with ample time for both socialising and reflection, the method of celebration is down to the individual Humanists.
 Some groups actually develop intricate social rituals, music, and proceedings which highlight the metaphoric symbolism of the solstice and the light (knowledge) which brings us out of darkness (ignorance).

 Today

 World Humanist Day is a holiday in many Humanist organizations; many of them recognize it and plan events and activities around the holiday.
 Humanists International lists several different ways that national and local Humanist groups celebrate World Humanist Day.
 For example, the Dutch Humanistisch Verbond broadcast short films about World Humanist Day on Dutch TV in 2012.
-In 2013, the first National Humanist Day will be organized in The Netherlands.
+In 2013, the first National Humanist Day was organized in The Netherlands.
 The Humanist Association of Ireland held poetry readings in the park to celebrate the day.
 The Humanists of Florida Association has recommended groups hold Introduction to Humanism classes on World Humanist Day.